gvwilson/thirdbit/_posts/2015/2015-06-18-why-i-am-not-excited-about-julia.md

   It's hypocritical of us to ask for that and then ignore research that might require <em>us</em> to change <em>our</em> minds.
-  If scientists really want people to act on what they are discovering, I think they&mdash;we&mdash;need to lead by example.
+  If scientists really want people to act on what they are discovering, I think they–we–need to lead by example.
 </p>